sasmaq/files_watermark/doc/tasks.md

 ## PDF stack migration to tc-lib-pdf

-**Position:** decided, nothing started.
-The whole PDF path moves off `setasign/fpdi` + `tecnickcom/tcpdf` onto `tecnickcom/tc-lib-pdf` + `tecnickcom/tc-lib-pdf-parser` — Nicola
+**Position:** steps 1–8 done; the migration is **complete**.
+The PDF path moved off `setasign/fpdi` + `tecnickcom/tcpdf` onto `tecnickcom/tc-lib-pdf` +
-Asuni's rewrite of TCPDF, so this is a successor rather than a third-party swap.
+`tecnickcom/tc-lib-pdf-parser` — Nicola Asuni's rewrite of TCPDF, so this was a successor rather than a third-party swap.
+Both old packages have been removed and nothing in the tree references them.

+The sequencing and reasoning below are kept as the record of how it was done and what it cost; the per-step notes are where the traps are written down.

 **Why:** tc-lib-pdf reads what FPDI refuses, in pure PHP.
 Measured on 8.67.2 against fixtures built with `qpdf`: